Numerator6799/go-learning/README.md

 # Go Learning

 This repository contains samples of apps written in Golang.
+Those examples were done coding along with the following sources:
+- "Go: The Complete Developer's Guide" by Stephen Grider

 ## How to use
 Each directory corresponds to a sample application.
 Ensure you have Go installed, `cd` into a directory and run: